MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ```
 {{</highlight>}}

 In the Python file, we define the function *enableFunctionalities*.
-We see our action as Python code in the *Scripting Assistant*.
-Just copy the code into our Python function.
+We see our action as Python code in the Scripting Assistant Just copy the code into our Python function.

 {{< highlight filename="IsoCSOs.py" >}}
 ```Python